 Peggy Chen is the Operations Manager at the Tax Law Center at NYU Law.
-Before joining the Tax Law Center team, Peggy was an administrative secretary at NYU Law.
+Before joining the Tax Law Center team, Chen was an administrative secretary at NYU Law.
 She assisted various professors in travel preparation, event planning, and managing course budgets, assignments, and materials.

 Richard Chen is the Director for Operations and Strategy of the Tax Law Center at NYU Law.
 He has a decade of experience in higher education, specializing in strategic planning, financial management, and building infrastructure for start-up teams within universities.